CS102-Classroom-Notes-and-Assignments/lesson-10/README.md

 }
 ```

-GDB WATCH
+#### GDB WATCH
-gdb
+- gdb
-(gdb) file a.exe
+- (gdb) file a.exe
-(gdb) break segfault_watch.c:17
+- (gdb) break segfault_watch.c:17
-(gdb) run
+- (gdb) run
-(gdb) watch a - whenever a changes, it will print the old and new values and stop before the next line
+- (gdb) watch a - whenever a changes, it will print the old and new values and stop before the next line
-(gdb) next
+- (gdb) next

-OTHER FEATURES
+### OTHER FEATURES

-OTHER GDB COMMANDS
+#### OTHER GDB COMMANDS
-breaktrace - stack trace leading to a seg fault
+- breaktrace - stack trace leading to a seg fault
-where - same as backtrace, but in middle of program (e.g. in a function or in main)
+- where - same as backtrace, but in middle of program (e.g. in a function or in main)
-finish - runs until current function finishes
+- finish - runs until current function finishes
-info breakpoints - shows all declared breakpoints
+- info breakpoints - shows all declared breakpoints
-clear file:linenum - deletes breakpoint
+- clear file:linenum - deletes breakpoint
-delete - deletes all breakpoints
+- delete - deletes all breakpoints

-CONDITIONAL BREAKPOINTS
+#### CONDITIONAL BREAKPOINTS
-(gdb) break segfault_watch.c:27 if a >=100
+- (gdb) break segfault_watch.c:27 if a >=100
-stops at line 27 if the variable a is greater than 100
+    - stops at line 27 if the variable a is greater than 100

-# GITHUB FORKS
+### GITHUB FORKS
-FORK EXAMPLE
+#### FORK EXAMPLE
 https://github.com/CS102D-Fall2020/forkme/settings

 # Homework
 - The C Programming Language, 2nd Edition - Kerninghan & Ritchie, Chapter 6.3-6.8
+- hw link: